litestar-org/litestar/docs/usage/cli.rst

 Using a plugin
 ^^^^^^^^^^^^^^

-A plugin extending the CLI can be created using the :class:`~litestar.plugins.CLIPluginProtocol`.
+A plugin extending the CLI can be created using the :class:`~.plugins.CLIPluginProtocol`.
-Its :meth:`~litestar.plugins.CLIPluginProtocol.on_cli_init` will be called during the initialization of the CLI, and receive the root :class:`click.Group` as its first argument, which can then be used to add or override commands:
+Its :meth:`~.plugins.CLIPluginProtocol.on_cli_init` will be called during the initialization of the CLI, and receive the root :class:`click.Group` as its first argument, which can then be used to add or override commands:

 .. code-block:: python